POLICY #10.12

 - The endowment pool (Pool) consists of endowment funds that are not restricted by donors as to the type of Investment.

-- In order to meet the long-term Investment goals of the Pool, it is recognized by the Board that risk is necessary, returns will fluctuate, and market volatility is evident.
-As such, the Pool will be managed in a manner that seeks to minimize principal fluctuations consistent with the stated objectives over the long-term.
+Board that risk is necessary, returns will fluctuate, and market volatility is evident.
+As such, the Pool will be managed in a manner consistent with the stated objectives over the long-term.
 Asset allocation will be a major determinant of Investment performance.
-Risk will be minimized through diversification of assets, including international Investments.
-Tolerance for volatility and risk could include declines in the value of the portfolio as great as 20% in any given year and losses as often as four out of ten years to achieve maximum returns.
-Historical performance is not a guarantee of future performance.
+Risk will be minimized through diversification of assets.
+Historical performance is not a guarantee of future performance. - Spending Allocation Methodology and Rates:

 - These Operating Guidelines will designate how the Pool shall be managed.
 Once approved by the Board, the Public Treasurer shall have the authority to manage the Pool within these Guidelines without further authorization from the Board.

-- Asset Allocation: The Public Treasurer shall invest the Pool using an asset allocation that is designed to meet the Pool’s long-term goals based on the state objectives of the Pool.
+- Asset Allocation: The Public Treasurer shall invest the Pool using an asset allocation that is designed to meet the Pool’s long-term goals based on the stated objectives of the Pool.
 Decisions are based upon the current economic and market environment as well as historical performance of asset classes.

-- Targets and Ranges: Target allocations and ranges for each Investment strategy will be set forth by the Investment Advisory Committee.
+professional Investment manager funds.
+Strategies outside of these criteria shall be analyzed and discussed by the Investment Advisory Committee separately for approval. - Targets and Ranges: Target allocations and ranges for each Investment strategy will be set forth by the Investment Advisory Committee.
 Deviations from target allocations will occur due to market fluctuations, as well as the necessity for extended period of time to fully implement the asset allocation plan.

 - Rebalancing: To ensure the Pool does not incur undue risks from deviations from the policy portfolio, an asset class analysis will occur on a quarterly basis.
 As such, asset classes with greater than a 5 percent deviation from the target allocation will be adjusted.